grafana/writers-toolkit/docs/sources/contribute/data-source-writing-guide/index.md

 **File structure:**

-- **File name:** _index.md
+- **File name:** `_index.md`
-- **Location:** Main data source folder
+- **Location:** Main data source directory

 This document should include the following information:

 - What is this data source?
   - Provide a clear, concise description of the data source.
   - Include some primary use cases and capabilities.
-- What’s unique about this data source in general?
+- What's unique about this data source in general?
 Introduce these features or concepts.
-(Example: Prometheus uses exemplars).
+For example, Prometheus uses exemplars.
-- What’s unique about working with this data source in Grafana?
+- What's unique about working with this data source in Grafana?
-- Is there native support for this data source or do I need to install a plugin?
+- Is there native support for this data source or does the user need to install a plugin?
 - What are the best practices when working with this data source?
 - Are there any requirements or prerequisites for adding the data source.
   - Example of a prerequisite:  Salesforce requires a Salesforce Connected App.